i-am-abhay/abhay_macropad/README.md

 I wanted a macropad that matched the shortcuts I use every day instead of relying on a standard keyboard.
 I found myself constantly opening the same apps, taking screenshots, controlling media, and using the same keyboard shortcuts over and over.
 Building a macropad let me do all of that with a single key press.

 I also wanted to learn more about hardware by building a complete project from scratch.
-Instead of using someone else's design, I designed the PCB, modeled the case, wrote the firmware, assembled the hardware, and documented the entire process.
+So, I designed the PCB, modeled the case, wrote the firmware, assembled the hardware, and documented the entire process.
 By the end of the project, I had a macropad that I actually use while learning more about PCB design, CAD, embedded programming, and hardware development.

 <br><br><br><br><br>